strawtype/dash-sunpower/README.md

   ```
   - If you are using the legacy names, the device ID includes the serial number to help you identify each panel.
   - Remove or add any necessary cards to match your panel count.
+  - Some buttons have white text, which may hard to read in "light" themes.

 ---